dhermes/bossylobster-blog/content/2011-08-23-conways-topograph-part-1.md

 Title: Conway's Topograph Part 1
-Date: 2011-11-18 16:47
+date: 2011-08-23
-Author: Danny Hermes (noreply@blogger.com)
+author: Danny Hermes (dhermes@bossylobster.com)
-Tags: Algebra, Binary Quadratic Form, Conway, Conway's Topograph, Math, Number Theory
+tags: Algebra, Binary Quadratic Form, Conway, Conway's Topograph, Math, Number Theory
-Slug: conways-topograph-part-1
+slug: conways-topograph-part-1

 This is the first in a series of three blog posts.
 In the following we'll investigate a few properties of an object called Conway’s